Quantum-inspired Chemical Rule for Discovering Topological Materials: Concluding Remarks

+In this work, we have introduced a quantum-inspired chemical rule derived from a hybrid quantum–classical neural network, extending the classical machine-learning-based topogivity framework into the quantum domain.
+In this formulation, the model structure reflects how information is processed in quantum systems, and the emergence of pairwise correlation terms arises naturally from quantum interference effects—features that have no direct counterpart in conventional classical approaches.

+This perspective is particularly relevant in the current era of rapidly advancing quantum computing, where a central goal is to reformulate classical scientific models into quantum-compatible forms.
+Our results demonstrate how a classical compositional rule transforms when embedded within a quantum framework, revealing quantum-specific interaction terms that enhance the representation of inter-element correlations.

+From a materials discovery standpoint, the proposed rule serves as an efficient high-throughput screening tool that requires only compositional information while enabling accurate and scalable prediction of topological properties.
+By pre-selecting high-confidence candidates, it significantly reduces the computational and experimental effort required for materials exploration, including systems beyond the scope of symmetry-indicator methods.

+Looking forward, such quantum-inspired formulations provide a foundation for future implementation on quantum hardware, offering new opportunities to explore complex correlations in materials systems.
+More broadly, this work highlights a promising pathway for integrating quantum computing with materials informatics, accelerating the discovery and design of functional quantum materials.

-Future efforts may extend this framework by integrating additional descriptors—such as space group, total and valence electron counts, or chemical family information (e.g., alkali metals, halogens)—to further improve classification accuracy.
-Moreover, applying the quantum-inspired rule to larger and more diverse materials databases will not only expand its discovery potential but also deepen our understanding of elemental contributions and quantum-originated cross-correlation patterns in topological materials.
+Future efforts may extend this framework in several directions.
+First, integrating additional descriptors—such as space group, total and valence electron counts, or chemical family information (e.g., alkali metals, halogens)—could further improve classification accuracy.
+Incorporating such features would not only enhance predictive performance but also mitigate compositional leakage by providing richer representations that distinguish materials with identical stoichiometry but different structures or chemical contexts.
+This would naturally account for family-level similarities between training and test materials, reducing the risk of overly optimistic generalization estimates.

+Second, applying the quantum-inspired rule to larger and more diverse materials databases—particularly those with reduced label noise—will expand its discovery potential while deepening our understanding of elemental contributions and quantum-originated cross-correlation patterns in topological materials.
+Although the mathematical form and physical motivation of the pairwise interference terms are clear, their specific quantitative contributions and underlying physicochemical interpretations remain subjects for further investigation.
+A deeper understanding of when and why these interference terms become significant—and what specific physical mechanisms they represent—will require more extensive analysis as the model is applied to broader classes of materials.
+We view this as an important direction for future research, bridging the gap between quantum-inspired modeling and physical interpretability.